HarlanH/r-server-template/README.md

 * versioning -- uses version and tag information from a github repository to tag the application's version number

-* testing -- uses Hadley Wickham's `testthat` package to test the NA2x functions
+* testing -- uses Hadley Wickham's `testthat` package to test the NA2x functions (see below)

 * status via web service -- using R 2.13.0's new web server and Jeffrey Horner's `Rook` package, exposes a web page that reports the application